Why some images look brighter than your screen

 The SDR preview appears here.

-The actual heavy lifting is done by libraries that use this data to create the actual images.
+The actual heavy lifting is done by libraries that turn this source data into the final images.
 I used https://github.com/kleisauke/wasm-vips, which worked great and uses https://github.com/google/libultrahdr itself for this.

-But this is actually not what I used for the image for LinkedIn, because Ultra HDR images sadly do not work there.
-Which is a shame, as they are so much simpler to create, backwards compatible, and offer complete freedom over the final look.
+But this is actually not what I used for the LinkedIn image, because in my tests LinkedIn did not preserve the HDR effect of Ultra HDR images.
+Which is a shame, because they are so much simpler to create, backwards-compatible, and offer complete freedom over the final look.

-The other way to create an HDR image is to use an HDR color profile.
-The only one I found that's properly supported is Rec.2100 PQ.
+The other way I used for this project is to use an HDR color profile.
+Of the HDR profiles I tested, Rec.2100 PQ was the only one I found to be consistently supported.
 The PQ part is what makes this into an HDR image.
-The bigger color space or 10-12 bit colors just make it look better.
-You can even make 8 bit JPEGs into HDR images.
-But as they only have 255 values for each pixel per channel, you won't be able to create good gradients with that though, but good enough for e.g. a black and white logo.
+The bigger color space or 10-12-bit colors just make it look better.
+You can even store HDR signaling in an 8-bit JPEG, although quality is limited.
+With only 256 values per channel, smooth gradients can break down more easily, so this works best for simple graphics such as black-and-white logos.
 The only difficulty is correctly mapping an existing image into the new color space.
 Thankfully I found a project by shigedangao on GitHub that does exactly this and it worked perfectly: https://github.com/shigedangao/lymui.

 15x